Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Quickstart Guide

-adding \texttt{temperature} and \texttt{model} as fixed effects when those vary in the pilot.
-The output reports each variance source as a share of the total, and the largest share identifies the bottleneck.
-If residual noise ($\sigma^2_\epsilon$) leads, more replications buy more precision; if prompt sensitivity ($\sigma^2_\rho$) dominates, more prompt variants help; if item heterogeneity ($\sigma^2_\alpha$) leads, more items help.
+The fit reports each variance source as a share of $\Var(\hat\theta)$, and the largest share identifies the bottleneck.
+If judge variance ($\sigma^2_\lambda$) or item$\times$judge ($\sigma^2_{\alpha\lambda}$) dominates, as in the safety demonstration, adding judges helps most; if within-cell replicate noise ($\sigma^2_\rho$) leads, more replications buy precision; if prompt sensitivity ($\sigma^2_\phi$) dominates, more prompt variants help; if item heterogeneity ($\sigma^2_\alpha$) leads, more items help.
+The underlying fixed-temperature \texttt{lmer} formula is \texttt{score \textasciitilde{} judge + (1|item) + (1|prompt\_variant) + (1|item:prompt\_variant) + (1|item:judge) + (1|prompt\_variant:judge) + (1|item:prompt\_variant:judge)}, with the judge terms dropped for benchmarks without a judge layer.
+The final random effect captures cell-level idiosyncrasy; the \texttt{lmer} residual captures within-cell replicate noise.
+Users who prefer to fit it directly can do so.

-\item \textbf{Optimize with the D-study.} D-study simulations convert those component estimates into uncertainty projections under alternative production designs.
-Plugging the pilot's variance components into the D-study formula (Equation~\ref{eq:dstudy_multi}), a researcher can compare designs that vary the number of replications, prompt variants, judges, or scoring methods, and pick the one that minimizes projected SE within budget.
-The projection is qualitatively reliable at pilot scale (Section~\ref{si:pilot}); the rank ordering of interventions transfers to the full design even when component magnitudes shift.
+\item \textbf{Optimize with the D-study.} \texttt{tee\_dstudy(fit)} returns projected SEs across alternative production designs (varying replications, prompt variants, judges, scoring methods). \texttt{tee\_budget\_allocate(fit, budget = X)} returns the cost-minimizing allocation under a fixed API budget.
+The projection is qualitatively reliable at pilot scale (Section~\ref{si:pilot}).
+The rank ordering of interventions transfers to the full design even when component magnitudes shift.

-\item \textbf{Deploy and estimate CIs.} Apply the chosen production design to the full corpus.
-Confidence intervals come from the same D-study formula evaluated at the production design's facet counts.
-Because the formula incorporates the components that naive CIs leave out (prompt and judge variance, plus their interactions), coverage holds near nominal even as sample size grows.
+\item \textbf{Deploy and estimate CIs.} Apply the chosen production design to the full corpus, then call \texttt{tee\_se(fit)} for the corrected SE and \texttt{tee\_theta\_ci(fit, level = 0.95)} for a 95\% CI on $\hat\theta$.
+Because the formula incorporates the components naive CIs leave out (prompt and judge variance, plus their interactions), coverage holds near nominal even as sample size grows.

-\item \textbf{Report.} For each scored measurement, report the exact prompt text, model version, temperature, number of replications, and the dominant variance component identified by the decomposition.
+\item \textbf{Report.} \texttt{tee\_writeup(fit)} produces a paragraph summarizing the decomposition, the dominant variance components, the corrected CI, and the D-study-recommended design.
+For each scored measurement, also report the exact prompt text, model version, temperature, and number of replications.
 A tiered reporting checklist appears in Section~\ref{si:checklist}, Table~\ref{tab:checklist}. \end{enumerate}